 Pre-breakfast birding around the lodge yielded Grey-necked Wood Rail, Orange-billed Sparrow, Yellow-throated Toucan, Charming Hummingbird and nesting Common Tody Flycatcher.
 After breakfast which was at 07.00 we walked back along the main entrance road towards La Gamba for a short distance where we saw Grey-capped Flycatcher, Grey-chested Dove, Slaty-tailed Trogon, Variable Seedeater, Black-striped Sparrow, female Orange-collared Manakin, Lineated Woodpecker, Great Crested Flycatcher, Sulphur-bellied Flycatcher, Squirrel Cuckoo, Yellow-billed Cuckoo, Chestnut-backed Antshrike, Black-cheeked Ant Tanager, Black-hooded Antshrike, Olivaceous Piculet, Lesser Greenlet, Cocoa Woodcreeper, Great Curassow, Dusky-capped Flycatcher, Smooth-billed Ani, Blue-black Grassquit, Thick-billed Seed-Finch, Solitary Sandpiper, 2 Black Hawk Eagle, 2 Rusty-margined Flycatcher, White-tailed Kite and back at the lodge, Long-tailed Hermit and several roosting Greater White-lined Bat.
 At the pool where we saw the Sandpiper we also saw a stunning crimson Cardinal Meadowhawk dragonfly.
 All this before lunch – a very birdy few hours!
 Esquinas Lodge is an excellent location, situated right next to Piedras Blancas National Park where there is still pristine rainforest and other habitats nearby of secondary forest, open grasslands near La Gamba and wetlands, including a small swamp near the entrance road.

 After lunch we boarded the coach once again and set off south to the area known as Coto 47 and then south west towards the Panama border.
 On the way we picked up a friend of Fito, a local birdguide who knew the area well.
 Initially we drove for several miles through African Palm Oil plantations which appeared to be almost a ‘Fauna Free Zone’, however we did see a magnificent Grey-lined Hawk enjoying freshly-caught prey and several Bare-throated Tiger Heron – possibly as many as 10 overall during the next 2/3 hours.
 Coming out of the plantations into cultivated farmland we spotted a Crested Caracara on a fallen tree in a freshly sown field and an Osprey atop a nearby pole.
 We left the coach as we approached some scrubby grassland and a bridge across a nearby river.
-The grasses were alive with small birds including Ruddy-breasted, Yellow-bellied and Variable Seedeater plus Blue-black Grassquit and by the river the large flowering bushes contained both Varaguan Mango and Sapphire-throated Hummingbird.
+The grasses were alive with small birds including Ruddy-breasted, Yellow-bellied, Morelet's and Variable Seedeater plus Blue-black Grassquit and by the river the large flowering bushes contained both Varaguan Mango and Sapphire-throated Hummingbird.
 On the river, Green, Amazon and Ringed Kingfisher were joined by Black-necked Stilt, Northern Jacana, several egrets, Purple Gallinule and c8 Western Sandpiper.
 We also saw Double-toothed and Swallow-tailed Kite nearby.

 Retracing our steps for a while we stopped at a small crossroads by several water-filled ditches and canals where in quick succession we came across Gartered Trogon, American Pygmy Kingfisher, Brown-throated Parakeet, Yellow-headed Caracara and Peregrine Falcon.
 We then walked for a while alongside the main canal (possibly a very slow flowing river?) and found Scaly-breasted Hummingbird, Yellow (Mangrove) Warbler, Isthmian (Plain) Wren, Red-rumped Woodpecker, Streak-headed Woodcreeper, Streaked Flycatcher, Riverside Wren and a pair of Southern Lapwing.
 We then drove for over half an hour, as the light started to fade, along a track through farmland with the promise of something special!
 Everyone left the coach and carefully navigating an electric fence, we stealthily walked along the top of an embankment at the side of a ditch filled with shallow water.
 After a minute or two a Yellow-breasted Crake slowly emerged from the vegetation and picked its way along the ditch, virtually under our feet.
 Truly amazing!!!
 A nearby field also contained c8 Muscovy Duck which we were told were not escapees.